 - A full feed should be submitted at least every 30 days.
 If your product data changes regularly, you may upload your full feed up to 4 times per day.
 For updates to your price and availability information in Merchant Center, you can use an online product inventory update feed as often as your price and availability data changes.

 - If you submit multiple data feeds, keep each item in the same data feed with each submission.
 Avoid moving your items to different feeds.

 How many items can I submit to my account?

 We strive to allow merchants to submit their full inventory of products.
 However, all accounts have a default limit of items that can be submitted.

 If you’re submitting a large number of items, you will receive a notification in your account when you’re approaching or have reached your current limit.

 View errors and troubleshoot issues

 You’ll be able to download a CSV report detailing feed processing errors and warnings after you’ve uploaded your feed.
 When a report is available, you’ll see an option to download the file on the Status page, which is accessible by clicking the feed name.
 The downloadable report will contain identifying information at the top of the file to identify the source of the errors, followed by a table with identifying information about the individual items and their feed errors and warnings.
 Please note that the report will only be available for 14 days after you've uploaded your feed and will only detail up to 100,000 errors and warnings combined.

-You can also view consolidated issue reporting for the Shopping product data across your account, feeds and items in the Diagnostics tab.
+You can also view consolidated issue reporting for the Shopping product data across your account, feeds and items in the Diagnostics page, located under Products.

-For more details about fixing issues with your data feed, please see our troubleshooting guide.
+For more details about fixing issues with your data feed, review the troubleshooting guide.